Cardiopulmonary resuscitation: Compression only

-For adults with cardiac arrest, compression-only (hands-only or cardiocerebral resuscitation) CPR which involves chest compressions without artificial ventilation is recommended as the method of choice for the untrained rescuer or those who are not proficient as it is easier to perform and instructions are easier to give over a phone.
-In adults with out-of-hospital cardiac arrest, compression-only CPR by the lay public has an equal or higher success rate than standard CPR.
-It is hoped that the use of compression-only delivery will increase the chances of the lay public delivering CPR.Compression-only CPR is not as good for children who are more likely to have cardiac arrest from respiratory causes.
+For untrained rescuers helping adult victims of cardiac arrest, it is recommended to perform compression-only CPR (chest compressions hands-only or cardiocerebral resuscitation, without artificial ventilation), as it is easier to perform and instructions are easier to give over a phone.
+In adults with out-of-hospital cardiac arrest, compression-only CPR by the average person has an equal or higher success rate than standard CPR.

+The CPR 'compressions only' procedure consists only of chest compressions that push on the lower half of the bone that is in the middle of the chest (the sternum).

+Compression-only CPR is not as good for children who are more likely to have cardiac arrest from respiratory causes.
 Two reviews have found that compression-only CPR had no more success than no CPR whatsoever.
 Rescue breaths for children and especially for babies should be relatively gentle.
 Either a ratio of compressions to breaths of 30:2 or 15:2 was found to have better results for children.
-Both children and adults should receive a hundred chest compressions per minute.
-Other exceptions besides children include cases of drownings and drug overdose.
-In both these cases, compressions and rescue breaths are recommended if the bystander is trained and is willing to do so.
+Both children and adults should receive 100 chest compressions per minute.
+Other exceptions besides children include cases of drownings and drug overdose; in both these cases, compressions, and rescue breaths are recommended if the bystander is trained and is willing to do so.

-As per the American Heart Association, the beat of the Bee Gees song "Stayin' Alive" provides an ideal rhythm in terms of beats per minute to use for hands-only CPR, which is 104 beats-per-minute.
-One can also hum Queen's "Another One Bites the Dust", which is 110 beats-per-minute and contains a memorable repeating drum pattern.
+As per the AHA, the beat of the Bee Gees song "Stayin' Alive" provides an ideal rhythm in terms of beats per minute to use for hands-only CPR, which is 104 beats-per-minute.
+One can also hum Queen's "Another One Bites the Dust", which is 110 beats-per-minute and contains a repeating drum pattern.
 For those in cardiac arrest due to non-heart related causes and in people less than 20 years of age, standard CPR is superior to compression-only CPR.

 Prone CPR

 Standard CPR is performed with the victim in supine position.
 Prone CPR, or reverse CPR, is performed on a victim in prone position, lying on the chest.
 This is achieved by turning the head to the side and compressing the back.
 Due to the head being turned, the risk of vomiting and complications caused by aspiration pneumonia may be reduced.

-The American Heart Association's current guideline recommends performing CPR in the supine position, and limits prone CPR to situations where the patient cannot be turned.
+The American Heart Association's current guidelines recommend performing CPR in the supine position and limiting prone CPR to situations where the patient cannot be turned.

 Pregnancy

 During pregnancy when a woman is lying on her back, the uterus may compress the inferior vena cava and thus decrease venous return.
 It is therefore recommended that the uterus be pushed to the woman's left.
 This can be done by placing a pillow or towel under her right hip so that she is on an angle of 15–30 degrees, and making sure their shoulders are flat to the ground.
-If this is not effective healthcare professionals should consider emergency resuscitative hysterotomy.
+If this is not effective, healthcare professionals should consider emergency resuscitative hysterotomy.